 See Blitzed: Drugs in the Third Reich by Norman Ohler

 Leonard Sax, NY Daily News, 13 Dec 2008, https://www.leonardsax.com/child-psychiatry-is-sick-with-hidden-conflicts-of-interest/

-See Marilyn Wedge, Ph.D., a behavioural therapist and critic of ADHD medication, and author of a book entitled A Disease Called Childhood
+See Marilyn Wedge, Ph.D., a behavioral therapist and critic of ADHD medication, and author of a book entitled A Disease Called Childhood

 Journal of Nuclear Medicine, https://jnm.snmjournals.org/content/50/supplement_2/1283.
 In this study, the dopamine transporters were “highlighted” by injecting the patient with a minute amount of radioactive cocaine; this method works because Ritalin and cocaine target the same areas of the brain.